-A little tweak like a vase change can easily change the flowers’ look, and it won’t look recycled at all.
-Ask your florist if they can add a few blooms in the centerpieces before setting it up for the reception.
+A little tweak like a vase change can easily change the flowers’ look, and it won’t look recycled.
+Ask your florist if they can add a few blooms to the centerpieces before setting it up for the reception.

 4. Don’t underestimate the value of good entertainment

 You and your partner are the main attraction, of course, but your guests are your audience, and just like any event, without your guests, it’s hard to celebrate and party!

 It might seem like entertainment like DJs, bands, photo booths, emcees, hosts, and performances are extra costs, but they are good investments in real-time.